Columbus Car Crashes by the Numbers: How Many, Which Kinds, and When They Happen

 |Month in 2017||Number of Columbus Auto Accidents with a Fatality||Number of Columbus Auto Accidents with Injuries||Number of Columbus Auto Accidents with Property Damage||Totals for Columbus, OH|

-What Types of Car Crash Are Most Common in Columbus, OH?
+What Types of Car Crashes Are Most Common in Columbus, OH?

 It probably comes as no surprise that rear-end collisions account for the largest number of car wrecks in Columbus.
 Crashes at an angle aren’t far behind, followed by same-direction sideswipes, back-up impacts, and head-on collisions.
 See the breakdown below.